Day One: Collections Seminar

 Tom Sharp has been with the Blalack & Williams team for more than 20 years, representing credit unions in federal, state, and bankruptcy courts across Texas.
 He has handled more than 10,000 bankruptcy cases for credit unions and has appeared in person in all four districts of Texas.
 Sharp conducts seminars on bankruptcy and collection matters regularly.
 He has a Bachelor of Arts from Baylor University in Waco and a juris doctorate from John Marshall Law School in Chicago.

 Sharon Sjostrom is a partner with the law firm of Blalack & Williams.
 In addition to assisting credit union clients with advice and counsel on an individual basis, Sjostrom presents seminars and provides in-house training for credit union employees.
 She has vast real-world knowledge and extensive experience on a wide variety of credit union issues, including bankruptcy, foreclosures, litigation, operational issues, vendor contract reviews, regulatory and compliance matters, and personnel issues.
 The unique breadth and depth of Sjostrom ’s experience helps her clients make larger recoveries in bankruptcy cases.
 She is a graduate of Baylor Law School.

 Fee Per Person/Per Seminar

-Limited number of registrations available.
+A limited number of spots are available.
 Register early to secure your seat.
-Walk-ins accommodated on a space available basis.
-Your investment includes instruction, extensive handouts, continental breakfast, lunch, and two (2) refreshment breaks.
+Walk-ins will be accommodated according to availability.
+Your investment includes instruction, handouts, continental breakfast, lunch, and two refreshment breaks.